ember-cli/eslint-plugin-ember/docs/rules/require-tagless-components.md

 ## Further Reading

 * [Glimmer Components](https://glimmerjs.com/guides/components-and-actions)
+  * Glimmer components are "the future" for Ember, and are _always_ tagless.
+Using them now, or changing your Ember components to be tagless, helps to modernize your codebase and prepare for a point in the future where components _never_ have a wrapper element.
 * [RFC #311 "Angle Bracket Invocation" (HTML Attributes section)](https://emberjs.github.io/rfcs/0311-angle-bracket-invocation.html#html-attributes)
   * Discusses forwarding attributes on a component to a DOM element using `...attributes`